explosion/spaCy/.github/ISSUE_TEMPLATE/05_other.md

 ---
 name: "\U0001F4AC Anything else?"
-about: For general usage questions or help with your code, please consider posting on Stack Overflow instead.
+about: For general usage questions or help with your code, please consider posting on Stack Overflow or GH Discussions instead.

 ---